Cuba: Comparative Health Systems

 More information on financial aid and scholarships can be found on our funding pages.

-College of Health Sciences and Professions students are invited to apply for a Global Health Travel Award for this program.
+Heritage College of Medicine and College of Health Sciences and Professions students are invited to apply for a Global Health Travel Award for this program.

 Eligibility and Requirements